hockenden97/Antarctic_subglacial_topo/README.md

 ### Antarctic_subglacial_topography.ipynb
 This Jupyter notebook contains the code required to reproduce figure 1 - A3 from the manuscript.

+### Figure_A1abc.py
+This python script contains the code required to reproduce figure A1 panels a and b from the manuscript.
+(Provided as a separate script as the datasets to plot the bed topography for the entire continent are large and load slowly in notebook form.).

 ### Map_plots.py
 This python script contains the code required to reproduce figures A4 - A39 from the manuscript - comparative figures of the new IFPA bed topography, and the bed topography from Bedmachine Antarctica (Morlighem et al. 2020).